Index Fields

 Purpose

-Index fields have a broad range of applications as far as what kind of data to store into them.
+Index fields have a broad range of applications as far as what kind of data to store in them.
 For example, if a business has a folder for resumes from job applicants, a few index fields that could be attached to this folder include the applicant's name, e-mail address, and application status (under consideration, approved, denied, etc).
-Each of these fields would be a text field that users could fill in with the appropriate data when the document is added to the vault.
-Later on, the document could be found by performing a search on the email address or the applicant's name, rather than trying to remember the filename or Document ID, or browse through the folder manually.
+Each of these fields would be a text field that users could fill in with the appropriate data when the document is added.
+Later on, the document could be found by performing a search on the email address or the applicant's name, rather than trying to remember the filename or Document ID or browsing through the folder manually.

 Any associated document-level metadata will be lost upon deletion of an index field.
 The index fields can be modified or deleted by VaultAccess users only within Index Field Management.
 Deleting an index field deletes any data associated with the index field on the Document ID Card.